Julie921/guideline_prototype_hugo/content/docs/language/French/syntaxic/verb_pas_de_noun.md

 # VERB + pas de + NOUN

- in the construction VERB + pas de + (NOUN | PRON), we consider de as a preposition introducing NOUN|PRON and depending on VERB through comp:obj.
+In the construction VERB + pas de + (NOUN | PRON), we consider `de` as a preposition introducing NOUN|PRON and depending on VERB through comp:obj.

 Examples: